MathieuDer/api-sample/README.md

 # DevCamper API

-> Backend API for DevCamper application, which is bootcamp directory website
+> Backend API for DevCamper application, which is bootcamp directory website | Live version at https://playvent.fr

 ## Usage